amaabca/mime_version/Readme.md

 Overview
 --------------------------------
-Parse a version form the content type string and then use it in the environment variable.
+Parse a version from the content type string and then use it in the environment variable.

 Mime-version is a simple rack middleware gem to parse a version string out of the content-type in the http request.